Professor Sally Hanks

 Teaching interests

 My PhD in Leadership in Dental Practice enabled me to develop a conceptual framework of leadership that underpins teaching, learning and development sessions for undergraduate dental students as well as qualified dentists including Dental Foundation Trainers.
-Through developing a framework through which to explore personal and practice leadership, I am able to provide one to one or groups workshops and talks to support individuals, practices and wider groups to understand and optimise their leadership skills, to enhance patient care, support the running of a surgery or practice, and to explore, address and develop insight for the business of dentistry.
+Through developing a framework through which to explore personal and practice leadership, I am able to provide one to one or group workshops and talks to support individuals, practices and wider groups to understand and optimise their leadership skills, to enhance patient care, support the running of a surgery or practice, and to explore, address and develop insight for the business of dentistry.

-Underpinning many of my specific teaching interests is the notion of developing capability over competency.
+Underpinning many of my specific teaching interests is the notion of EI and developing capability over competency.
 This is the key to understanding and demonstrating how each of us as individuals has a unique set of attributes which contribute to what we do and how we do it.
 Capability includes personal and professional attributes which a clinician must have to be able to care for their patients successfully.
 In these days of competency and outcomes based education we must find ways of understanding, educating and assessing capability for the sake of both patients and healthcare workers.

 Additional teaching expertise: